Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions: Method

+\fi We conducted a qualitative analysis of 900 security questions, focusing on errors and knowledge deficiencies across three LLMs.
+This evaluation establishes a baseline for LLM knowledge in security and safety, excluding privacy questions and large-scale quantitative comparisons.

-We explored the RQs through three tasks.
-First, we built a corpus of questions and responses reflecting end user security concerns.
-Then, we formulated prompts based on the questions to evaluate multiple LLMs.
+We answered the RQs through three tasks.
+First, we built a corpus of questions reflecting end-user security concerns.
+Then, we collected responses to the questions from three LLMs in a ``zero-shot''~\cite{kojima2023large}, single-turn setting.
 Finally, we assessed the information quality and directness of the LLM responses.
-In this section we describe how we implemented these tasks to prioritize common end-user questions and reliably measure LLM performance on the questions.
+In this section, we describe how we implemented these tasks to prioritize common end-user questions and reliably measure LLM performance on the questions.